cassiofb-dev/project-euler/README.md

 2. By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.
 3. What is the largest prime factor of the number $600851475143$?
 4. Find the largest palindrome made from the product of two $3$-digit numbers.
+5. What is the smallest positive number that is evenly divisible by all of the numbers from $1$ to $20$?

 ## Benchmarks